-A number of important mortgage rates were flat in the Denver area this week.
+Multiple important mortgage rates floated higher in the Denver area this week.

-The mortgages in this week's survey had an average of 0.28 discount and origination points.
+In this week’s survey, the mortgages had an average of 0.38 discount and origination points.

-The average rate for 30-year jumbo mortgages went in the other direction this week, ramping up 2 basis points to 3.96 percent.
+The rate for 30-year jumbo mortgages also ticked up this week, ascending 7 basis points to 4.13 percent.
 Jumbo mortgages are used for loan amounts above limits set by the Federal Housing Finance Agency; for the Denver area, that limit is $493,350.

-The popular 5/1 adjustable-rate mortgage rate diminished a striking 25 points this week, dipping to 3.25 percent.
-5/1 adjustable-rate mortgages allow homeowners to pay a fixed rate for the first 5 years, and the rate adjusts once per year every year after.
-They are the most popular type of variable-rate mortgage.
+The popular 5/1 adjustable-rate mortgage rate increased a substantial 75 basis points this week, up to 4.00 percent.
+The most common type of variable-rate mortgage, 5/1 ARMs allow homeowners to pay a fixed rate for the first 5 years, and the rate adjusts once per year every year after.

 Weekly mortgage survey